itsrifat07/SQL-MicroCreditProject/README.md

 - Sample queries for reporting and analysis

 ## Author
-Abu Rifat, Student of ISDB-BISEW at Daffodil Insttute Of IT,Chattogram.
+Abu Rifat, Student of ISDB-BISEW at Daffodil Institute Of IT,Chattogram.